What Does HTN MTN LTN Mean on TikTok? Looks Rating Explained

 What Does "HTN MTN LTN" Mean on TikTok?

-On TikTok, HTN MTN LTN is shorthand for rating someone’s appearance in terms of attractiveness tiers:
+On TikTok, HTN MTN LTN is shorthand for rating someone’s (boys or girls) appearance in terms of attractiveness tiers:

 • Low Tier Normie (LTN): Below-average looks, not conventionally attractive.